siamahnaf/login-with-google/README.md

 ## Google Signup/Signin Button in Nextjs, Nodejs and Graphql
 In this video I show Google Authentication by implementing Login with google in Next js application.
 In the backend I use Graphql Node js Express Server for collecting authorized data.
 In this video you can learn Google signup/signin functionality with nodejs and next js very easily.
 I show all the things and function with clear description and smoothly.
 Please see the full video for better understanding.

+## Branch- Frontend
+To see the backend code just change the branch to Backend.

 ## Youtube Channel
 <img src="https://lh3.googleusercontent.com/d/1TahrzXTmSlN2KDtcZ3lamaJjOLmjqGAM" width="100">
 https://www.youtube.com/channel/UCenJabtn62vOv0ZDMIWYYkQ